King Car show at Faurot Park

-Faurot Park was busy today with the 8th annual King Car Show
+Faurot Park was busy Sunday with the 8th annual King Car Show.

 It’s a day filled with entertainment, food, relaxing, and of course a whole lot of cars.
 The King Car Show takes over the park every year and helps raise money for the Salvation Army.